 - A garage game room or Man Cave can convert to a sleepover space for games, eating, movies and sleeping.

 - Outdoor camping with tents and sleeping bags will be a real treat for the adventurous.
 Be sure the yard or patio is clean and safe with adequate seating, lighting and eating areas, whether at a table or picnic-style on a blanket.
 Have bug repellent and Calamine lotion on hand just in case.
+Some people prefer to look into something similar to campervan hire Cairns when exploring the great outdoors.
+It would be worth considering if you aren’t a huge fan of tents and sleeping bags but still want a great sleepover.
+That is what I’ve heard from friends.

 - Tray and lap tables are great individual tables for eating or doing crafts.